nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `t list` displays tasks that are stored in the task list

 ### Filtering the task list
-Filters the task list based on module code, completion status, and/or link status.
+Filters the displayed task list to show only tasks that fulfil the module code, completion status, and/or link status conditions.

 Format: `t filter [m/MODULE/]* [c/COMPLETED]* [l/LINKED]*`

-* Filters the task list to show only tasks that fulfill all the stated conditions.
+Parameters:
-* `MODULE` refers to the module code to be filtered out.
+* `MODULE` refers to the module code of the module to be filtered out.
 * `COMPLETED` should be `y` to filter tasks that are complete or `n` to filter tasks that are incomplete.
 * `LINKED` should be `y` to filter tasks that are linked to an exam or `n` to filter tasks that are not linked to any exam.

-* At least one optional condition has to be specified, otherwise an error message will be displayed.
+Restrictions:
+* `MODULE`
+  * `MODULE` should be at least 6 characters long.
+  * The first two characters of `MODULE` should be alphabetical and the remaining characters should be alphanumeric.
+  * `MODULE` should be the module code of an existing module in the stored module list.
+* `COMPLETED` should be `y` or `n`.
+* `LINKED` should be `y` or `n`.

 Examples: